IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Builtin Users
 ~~~~~~~~~~~~~

-Builtin users are known as "Username/Email and Password" users in the :doc:`/user/account` of the User Guide.
-Dataverse stores a password (encrypted, of course) for these users, which differs from "remote" users such as Shibboleth or OAuth users where the password is stored elsewhere.
+Builtin users are also known as "Username/Email and Password" users in the :doc:`/user/account` page of the User Guide.
+Dataverse stores a password (encrypted, of course) for these users.
+This differs from "remote" users, such as Shibboleth or OAuth users, whose passwords are stored elsewhere.
 See also "Auth Modes: Local vs. Remote vs. Both" in the :doc:`/installation/config` section of the Installation Guide.
 It's a valid configuration of Dataverse to not use builtin users at all.

 Creating a Builtin User
 ^^^^^^^^^^^^^^^^^^^^^^^